A Favorite Resilient Floor Material

-Finally, this versatile material is available in twelve standard colors and almost unlimited custom colors, EPDM percentages, and additives such as EPDM dust and cork.
+Finally, this versatile material is available in eight standard colors and almost unlimited custom colors, EPDM percentages, and additives such as EPDM dust and cork – See Tire Veneer Options.
 The standard Tire Veneer comes in 4-foot widths with 3-foot widths and square cut and interlocking tiles as custom options.
-Premium Tire Veneer in the same standard colors and is available in 3′ x 3′ straight cut and interlocking tiles.
+Premium Tire Veneer is the same standard colors and is available in 3′ x 3′ straight cut and interlocking tiles.

 Tire Veneer Color Chart for Standard Colors

 Tire Veneer non-standard colors require full cylinder or maximum roll lengths by special quotation.

 - Cargo & Truck Mats

 - Canine & Pets

 - Weed Barrier